Inflectra/spira-documentation/docs/Build-Server-Integration/GitHub-Actions.md

 - Click "Add Webhook"
 - Enter the Payload URL (see below)
-- You can leave the content type at its default
+- Set the content type to "application/json"
 - The secret field is not used by SpiraPlan can be left blank
 - For webhook triggers, the default options will work.
 If you wish to select individual events you must enable "Workflow runs"
 - Click "Add webhook"